Cynixia/The-Black-Book/List of Physical Constants.md

 $$b-2.897\;771\;955\ldots\times10^{-3}\text{ m K}$$

 ## Electronvolt
 An electronvolt is the amount of *kinetic energy* gained by a *single electron* accelerating *from rest* through an electric potential difference of *one volt*.
-Its magnitude in joules is equal to *elementary charge*.
+Its magnitude in joules is equal to the value of *elementary charge*.
 $$\text{eV}-1.602\;176\;634\times10^{-19}\text{ J}$$

 ## Atomic mass energy equivalent